sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

 ## Part 4.
 Country Info Panel
 Now that we can select countries, we are going to pass the selected country information to an info box view.
 The info panel will update when a country element is selected from either the map or scatterplot views.
 When the year slider moves, the panel should also update along with the scatterplot.
 The info box should show all information about the country from all datasets.
 You will have to fill out the `constructor` and the `updateTextDescription()` in the `InfoBox` class and call `updateTextDescription()` within the `sript.js` file.
 For the changing of years in the data, you will need to fill out the `updateYear(year)` function in `script.js` and call it within the year slider to update the views.
 `updateTextDescription()` takes `activeCountry` and `activeYear` and for each of the key-value pairs in `this.data`, creates an `infoBoxData` object. `InfoBoxData` that takes the 4 parameters:
-1. country (the country name from the data)
+1. `country` (the country name from the data)
-2. region (the region name from the data)
+2. `region` (the region name from the data)
-3. indicator_name (the name of the data category, such as 'Life Expectancy')
+3. `indicator_name` (the name of the data category, such as 'Life Expectancy')
-4. value (the atual number value for the data indicator at the specified year)
+4. `value` (the actual number value for the data indicator at the specified year)

 ## Grading

-35% Map View Implementation – map is drawn, countries are colored by region, graticule is drawn
+35% Map view implementation – map is drawn, countries are colored by region, graticule is drawn
-35% Scatterplot Implementation – scatterplot is drawn, country bubbles are colored by region, plot updates by change in x, y, and circle data menus, year slider updates plot.
+35% Scatterplot implementation – scatterplot is drawn, country bubbles are colored by region, plot updates by change in x, y, and circle data menus, year slider updates plot.
-10% Info Box Implementation – Info box shows a selected country, color coded by region.
+10% Info box implementation – info box shows a selected country, color coded by region.
 Country name, region, and all of the stats are present.
-20% Highlighting and Selection Implementation  – Both map and scatterplot countries select on click.
+20% Highlighting and selection implementation – both map and scatterplot countries select on click.
 Selection clears when you click on the screen but not on country.
 Year slider updates stats.